 The federal-level verification has to be mailed to Washington DC to get an official stamp.
 Then when you get to Ecuador you have to get them officially translated and then notarized.

-Ecuador Visa 90 Day Rule
+Ecuador Visa 90-Day Rule

-If you are in Ecuador on any temporary resident visa, you can’t leave for more than 90 days in a year.
+If you are in Ecuador on a temporary resident visa, you can’t leave for more than 90 days in a year.
 So that means anyone who is on a professional visa for Ecuador, can’t leave for more than 90 days.

 If you leave for more than 90 days, you would need to pay a hefty fine when you come back.
 However, you can cancel the visa before you leave and reapply when you are back in Ecuador.

 How Long is the Professional Visa Processing Time?

 Bureaucracy in Ecuador can sometimes be a little too much to take, but the process is pretty straightforward.